devxnshi/GSoC-2025/README.md

 2. Progress with designing additional miscellaneous pages to ensure complete coverage of the FOSSology tool.
 3. Conduct structured usability testing with a wider user base to validate designs and get feedback.
 4. Continue documenting design decisions and evolving usage guidelines to better support future contributors.
-5. Continue collaboration with developers to streamline handoff and maintain design–development consistency.
+5. Continue collaboration with developers to streamline handoff and maintain design-development consistency.

 <br>